 Automation for unstructured content

-It would also address only part of the battle when it comes to insurance document automation, because ACORD forms are often accompanied by other content that may or may not be structured.
-An auto claim, for example, would likely be submitted along with photos, an estimate from an auto body company, the adjuster’s notes and more.
-None of that content is structured, so it would be out of scope for a templated automation approach or RPA tool.
+It would also address only part of the battle regarding insurance document automation because ACORD forms come with other content that may or may not be in a structured format.
+An auto claim, for example, would likely be submitted along with photos, an estimate from an auto body company, the adjuster’s notes, and more.
+None of that content is structured, so a templated automation approach or RPA tool would be out of scope.

-A more effective approach to automating ACORD document processing is to use intelligent document processing (which falls under Gartner’s hyperautomation category, for those keeping score).
-This is an intelligent automation approach that involves the use of artificial intelligence technologies including natural language processing to “read” unstructured documents, including images, much like a human would.
-Such an approach would enable an insurance company to automate processing not just of ACORD documents, but nearly any content.
+A more effective approach to automating ACORD document processing is to use intelligent document processing (which falls under Gartner’s hyperautomation category).
+This intelligent automation approach involves using artificial intelligence technologies, including natural language processing, to “read” unstructured documents, including images, much like a human would.
+Such an approach would enable an insurance company to automate the processing of ACORD documents and nearly any content.

-One of the keys to success in document automation efforts is to choose an automation tool that’s built on a large database of labeled data points.
+One of the keys to success in document automation efforts is choosing an automation tool built on an extensive database of labeled data points.
 That’s what gives the tool the ability to identify the context behind documents and images.

-Indico’s Intelligent Process Automation (IPA) platform is built on top of a database of some 500 million labeled data points.
-AI technology known as transfer learning enables customers to build off that database and create models to automate their own document processes.
+Indico’s Intelligent Process Automation (IPA) platform includes a database of some 500 million labeled data points.
+AI technology known as transfer learning enables customers to build that database and create models to automate their document processes.
 With just a few dozen of the actual documents involved in the process, you can create a working model that will have a high degree of accuracy.

 So, don’t settle for an automation approach that can only handle highly structured content like ACORD forms.
 Take the IPA approach, and you’ll realize gains in process cycle times and capacity that will have you far ahead of the field.